A universal characterization of higher algebraic K-theory: Introduction

 During the 70's and early 80's, Quillen~\cite{Quillen} and then Waldhausen~\cite{Wald} extended Grothendieck's work making use of tools from algebraic topology.
-They defined the {\em connective} algebraic $K$-theory spectrum ($K$) of a suitable category; the homotopy groups of this spectrum are the higher algebraic $K$-groups $K_i, i \geq 0$.
-Subsequently, Thomason and Trobaugh~\cite{TT} generalized Bass' work \cite{Bass} on negative algebraic $K$-groups and introduced the {\em non-connective} algebraic $K$-theory spectrum ($\bbK$) in order to properly capture Mayer-Vietoris phenomena for schemes.
+They defined the {\em connective} algebraic $K$-theory spectrum $K(\aC)$ of a suitable category $\aC$; the homotopy groups of this spectrum are the higher algebraic $K$-groups $K_i, i \geq 0$.
+Subsequently, Thomason and Trobaugh~\cite{TT} generalized Bass' work \cite{Bass} on negative algebraic $K$-groups and introduced the {\em non-connective} algebraic $K$-theory spectrum $\bbK(\aC)$ of $\aC$ in order to properly capture Mayer-Vietoris phenomena for schemes.

-However, and in contrast with the Grothendieck group, the construction of these algebraic $K$-theory spectra does not provide a universal characterization.
-This raises the following natural question:

-The most basic theorem concerning connective algebraic $K$-theory, the additivity theorem \cite{Wald}, essentially says that the $\Sdot$ construction forces the chosen cofiber sequences to split.
+In contrast with the Grothendieck group, however, the construction of these algebraic $K$-theory spectra does not provide a universal characterization.
+The most basic theorem about connective algebraic $K$-theory, the additivity theorem \cite{Wald}, essentially says that the $\Sdot$ construction forces the chosen cofiber sequences to split.
 McCarthy's simplicial proof of the additivity theorem \cite{McCarthy2} for any theory satisfying a few simple axioms suggests that the $\Sdot$ construction is a universal construction for imposing additivity on a functor from categories to spectra.
 Moreover, the construction of the connective algebraic $K$-theory spectrum in terms of iterating the $\Sdot$ construction (along with the additivity theorem applied to a simplicial path fibration) implies that the $\Sdot$ construction functions as a kind of delooping functor.

-However, although these shadows of a universal description have been known for a long time, a precise characterization of the universal property of algebraic $K$-theory has proved elusive.
+However, although these shadows of a universal description have been known for a long time, a precise universal characterization of algebraic $K$-theory proved elusive.
 A major technical impediment has been the absence of a framework in which to systematically express homotopical constructions in the category of categories.
-Recent developments in the foundations of ``higher category theory'' (i.e., derivators, $\i$-categories) now permit the formulation of the necessary universal characterization.
+This impediment has been lifted by recent developments in the foundations of higher category theory, such as the theory of derivators or $\i$-categories.